 Problems with obesity include impaired skin barrier repair, decreased lymphatic flow, decreased strength of collagen structures, impaired circulation, decreased wound healing, and skin disorders that change the structure and impair the function of the skin (Yosipovitch, DeVore, & Dawn, 2007)

 Borrowed from source: Everett, J. S., & Sommers, M. S. (2013).
 Skin viscoelasticity: physiologic mechanisms, measurement issues, and application to nursing science.
 Biological research for nursing, 15(3), 338–346. doi:10.1177/1099800411434151

 The back of your hands look like crêpe paper stretched over a turkey skeleton.
-There is little to no fat on the hands of most people and, as anyone who has had their hands tattooed, the shock and vibrations you get from a tattoo make the hands hurt a lot.
-They tend to blow out, heal hard and take more of a beating through your normal day, in comparison with other parts of the body.
+There is little to no fat on the hands or feet of most people and, as anyone who has had their hands tattooed, the shock and vibrations you get from a tattoo make the hands hurt a lot.
+Tattoos tend to blow out, heal hard and take more of a beating through your normal day, in comparison with other parts of the body.